 Appreciations and Acknowledgements

-Your Directors place on record their deep appreciation to employees atall levels for their hard work dedication and commitment.
-The enthusiasm and unstintingefforts of the employees have enabled the Company to emerge as a significant player in theindustry.
+Your Directors wish to extend their sincere thanks to the employees of the Company atall levels for their hard work dedication and commitment.
+The enthusiasm and unstintingefforts of the employees have enabled the Company to remain an industry leader.

 The Board places on record its appreciation for the support and co-operation that yourCompany has been receiving from its suppliers distributors retailers and othersassociated with it as its business partners.
 It will be your Company's endeavour to buildand nurture strong links with the trade based on mutuality of benefits respect for andco-operation with each other consistent with consumer interests.
 Your Directors alsotake this opportunity to thank central and state governments as well as governmentagencies banks customers shareholders vendors and other related organisations thathave helped in your Company's progress as partners through their continued support andcooperation.